-- At least seventy percent (70%) of consumers responding to an annual consumer satisfaction survey will report that participation in this program allowed them to keep their animal. - At least seventy percent (70%) of consumers responding to an annual consumer satisfaction survey will indicate that participation in this program helped improve their health and/or well-being. - At least seventy percent (70%) of peer support volunteers responding to an annual consumer satisfaction survey report that their training was comprehensive and helpful to their program role.

-- At least seventy percent (70%) of consumers will experience reduced isolation or prevention of isolation by their engagement in care navigation, volunteer peer support activities, and animal support services. - At least seventy percent (70%) of CLF eligible consumers participating in this program will report reduced risk for hospitalization due to program participation.
+- At least fifty percent (50%) of clients will respond to an annual client satisfaction survey. - At least fifty percent (50%) of pet assistant volunteers will respond to an annual volunteer survey. - At least seventy percent (70%) of clients responding to an annual client satisfaction survey will report that participation in this program allowed them to keep their animal. - At least seventy percent (70%) of clients responding to an annual client satisfaction survey will indicate that participation in this program helped improve their health and/or well-being. - At least seventy percent (70%) of pet assistant volunteers responding to an annual volunteer survey report that their training was comprehensive and helpful to their program role. - At least seventy percent (70%) of clients will experience reduced isolation or prevention of isolation by their engagement in care navigation, volunteer peer support activities, and animal support services. - At least seventy percent (70%) of CLF eligible clients participating in this program will report reduced risk for hospitalization due to program participation.